michadenheijer/groupedpaneldatamodels/README.md

 ## Documentation

-Full API reference, tutorials and benchmarks live at
+An API reference with proper installation and guidelines is available at
 <https://groupedpaneldatamodels.michadenheijer.com>

-## Simulation evidence
+## Simulation Study

 A simulation study has been done for the Master's thesis creating this package.
 This thesis has shown that this package can succesfully reproduce the properties of the underlying estimators and can reduce the RMSE compared to a fully heterogeneous